Updated 19 April 2012

 as well as few other kinds.

-For further information, please see the "Guidelines for issuing export certificates for medicinal products" in the box to the right.
+For further information, please see the "Guidelines for issuing export certificates for medicinal products" in the box.

 It is the company that fills in the certificate form in accordance with the guidelines.